immkavin-ranks/kavinsde/dotNET/Mid Semester.md

 ```

 The architecture shows how .NET applications are built on layers of framework components, with CLR providing the foundation for execution and management.

-Here's a 5-mark answer explaining indexes in VB.NET:

 ### Indexes in VB.NET